Don White

 Don has written and published 14 technical books over a span of 30 years.
 His last book was The EMC, Telecom and Computer Encyclopedia, an 800-page compendium.

 At Don White Consultants, he published a bimonthly trade journal called EMC Technology magazine circulated over four continents.
 He was the technical editor and wrote many of the tutorial articles.
 Don is past president of IEEE Electromagnetic Compatibility Society.
-He may be reached at 941-743-8100 or [email protected] or [email protected].
+He may be reached at 941-743-8100 or DonWhite@emp-safeguard.com or drjw9@aol.com.

 Jerry Emanuelson holds a BSEE degree from the University of Colorado.
 He began his career as an audio and video test engineer for Ampex Corp., the manufacturer of audio and video tape recorders.
 He later became the Transmitter Supervisor for a broadcasting company with transmitter locations on mountaintops, subject to severe lightning and significant EMI problems due to many types of closely packed transmitters.